Skip to Content

 3. Keep your dog from carpeted areas of the home, couches, and bedding during the bleeding phase of the heat cycle.
 Alternatively, you can use dog diapers to stop the blood from staining possessions.
 Choose Simple Solution Disposable Dog Diapers from Amazon.
 These have a better fit due to the stretchable fabric that fits perfectly around your dog.
 If your dog is trying to lick her genitals while in a diaper, consider removing it for some time to give her a chance to self-groom.

 7. If your Golden shows extreme discomfort or signs of pain in the swollen vulva, use heating pads to give some relief.
-I like the RIOGOO Pet Heating Pad from Amazon as it has an auto power-off function for extra safety, is waterproof, and is machine washable.
+I like the RIOGOO Pet Heating Pad as it has an auto power-off function for extra safety, is waterproof, and is machine washable.
 Consult a vet if the uneasiness or pain doesn’t seem typical.

 Your Golden Retriever may show unique characteristics and needs during heat.
 Be attentive and consult your vet about any unusual signs you do not know how to address.